 December 4, 2007Commentary by Urania Rappo, PGY-2

 This week’s Medicine Grand Rounds guest lecturer was Dr. Robert Finberg, currently Chair of the Department of Medicine at the University of Massachusetts Medical School.
-He earned his MD …
+He earned his …

 FDA Approves Raltegravir- A First in New Class of HIV Medications